 A Snow Storage Plan must be submitted for review and approval.
-The Snow Storage Plan shall be designed to resemble a storm or sanitary drainage plan and shall generally include the following information, with the appropriate dimensions indicated:
+The Snow Storage Plan should be designed to resemble a storm or sanitary drainage plan and should generally include the following information, with the appropriate dimensions indicated:

 - I. Streets, including sidewalks;

 - II.
 Footprint of proposed houses;

 - III.
 Driveways;

 - IV.
 Front lawns;

 - V. Any infrastructure that cannot be used for snow storage such as fire hydrants, community mailboxes and walking trails;

 - VI.
 Delineated snow accumulation areas; and

+- VII.
+Snow storage piles